 A student who is transferring credits to Missouri State University-West Plains with a cumulative GPA between 0.00 and 1.99 is admitted on probation.
-The student must make at least a 2.0 semester GPA in subsquent semesters (excluding withdrawals) until Good Standing is achieved or they will be suspended for one academic semester (fall or spring).
+The student must make at least a 2.0 semester GPA in subsquent semesters (excluding withdrawals) until Good Standing (cumulative GPA is 2.0 or above) is achieved or they will be suspended for one academic semester (fall or spring).